Astrometric mock observations for determining the local dark matter density: Discussion

-In Sect. \ref{LoS_error}, we estimate the required precisions of LOSV measurements and find that the LOSV errors lead to either overestimation or underestimation of the LDMD, which is contingent on distance-dependence of the errors.
-When we apply uniform errors: $\beta=0$, the required precision is found to be $\le3.0~{\rm km~s^{-1}}$ for the cylindrical sampling regions and $5.0$--$7.5~{\rm km~s^{-1}}$ for the cylinder sampling regions.
-The required precision in this case corresponds to required precision floors in observations.
-Where the errors only weakly depend on distances, the LOSV errors can cause overestimation of the LDMD; whereas, in the cases of strong distance-dependence of the errors, the LOSV errors can cause underestimation.
-G12 used the sample of \citet{kg:89II}, the LOSV errors of which are limited to $<10~{\rm km~s^{-1}}$ at $d=1~{\rm kpc}$.
-Therefore, their LOSV data would not cause underestimation or overestimation of the LDMD as long as $\beta\ge2$ and their precision floors are sufficiently low.
+In Sect. \ref{LoS_error}, we estimated the required precisions of LOSV measurements and found that the LOSV errors lead to either overestimation or underestimation of the LDMD, which is contingent on the distance dependence of the errors.
+When we applied uniform errors $\beta=0$, the required precision was found to be $\le3.0~{\rm km~s^{-1}}$ for the cylindrical sampling regions and $5.0$--$7.5~{\rm km~s^{-1}}$ for the cylinder sampling regions.
+The required precision in this case corresponds to required precision floors.
+Where the errors only weakly depend on distances, the LOSV errors can cause an overestimation of the LDMD, whereas for a strong distance dependence of the errors, the LOSV errors can cause underestimation.